toyg/hackercreep/README.md

 * Chrome
 * Firefox / Greasemonkey script
 * Firefox / WebExtensions package
-(eventually.
+(this is still a work in progress.
 At the moment it would only work in Developer and Nightly anyway)

 Safari is not going to happen unless someone kindly donates towards an Apple developer subscription.